dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 - Delcols.m, extrdir.m, extrpts.m, polygeom.m : other Matlab files used by the above scripts.

 Within the ManuscriptDrafts folder:

+- Rosenberg-2015Feb-ResponseLetter3-BlendedNearOptimalTools.pdf : Letter listing reviewer comments, author responses and descriptions of changes made in the Feb, 2015 version of the paper to address the comments.

 - Rosenberg-2014Dec-BlendedNearOptimalTools.pdf : revised version of the manuscript re-submitted to Water Resources Research in Dec 2014 that addresses 2nd round of reviewer comments.